Eprosartan Mesylate (ep-roe-SAR-tan MES-i-late)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, or congestive heart failure.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, or a mineral imbalance (such as low sodium in the blood).
+Tell your doctor if you are dehydrated or if you are experiencing diarrhea or vomiting.

 Possible Side Effects While Using This Medicine